AllegianceGroup/acf-canto-field/README.md

 - **Asset Preview**: View thumbnails and metadata before selecting
 - **Multiple Asset Types**: Supports images, videos, and documents with appropriate handling
 - **Flexible Return Formats**: Choose between full object, ID only, or URL only
+- **Download URL-Based Storage**: Fields now store the asset's download URL as the unique identifier for maximum reliability
+- **Asset ID Extraction**: Automatically extracts asset IDs from download URLs for efficient lookups
-- **Filename-Based Retrieval**: Find and retrieve assets using their original filename
+- **Filename-Based Retrieval**: Find and retrieve assets using their original filename (maintained for backward compatibility)
-- **Migration Support**: Track and manage asset migrations using filename identifiers
+- **Migration Support**: Seamlessly handles migration from filename-based to URL-based identifiers
 - **Thumbnail Proxy**: Handles thumbnail display even when direct URLs require authentication
 - **Caching**: Asset data is cached for improved performance
 - **Responsive Interface**: Modal interface that works well on desktop and mobile devices